ltex-plus/ltex-plus/pages/vscode-ltex-plus/deprecation-of-java-11.md

 ## What Do I Have to Do?

-Due to LTeX+'s feature of automatically downloading Java 21 (via [AdoptOpenJDK](https://adoptopenjdk.net/)) if necessary, the impact on most users is minimal.
+Due to LTeX+'s feature of automatically downloading LTeX+ LS inclduing Java 21 (via [AdoptOpenJDK](https://adoptopenjdk.net/)), the impact on most users is minimal.
 The necessary actions you should perform depend on how you used LTeX+ with Java in the past (substitute “Java 11” with any other version older than Java 21):

-* **Scenario:** You already have Java 21+ installed, either system-wide or by using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.
+* **Scenario:** You already have Java 21+ installed and you are using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.

   *Necessary actions:* Nothing to do, you're all set!

-* **Scenario:** You have Java 11 installed system-wide (e.g., Windows installer, Linux package, etc.).
+* **Scenario:** You have Java 11 installed and you are **not** using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.

-  *Necessary actions:* You should update your system-wide installation of Java, i.e., remove your old Java installation via the Windows Control Panel or your Linux package manager, and install Java 21+ via Windows installer, Linux package, etc. Otherwise, LTeX+ continues to work, but it will download Java 21 to the extension folder after every update of LTeX+.
+  *Necessary actions:* Nothing to do.
+LTeX+ should continue to work as it used to do, as LTeX+ already downloads LTeX+ LS including Java 21.

-* **Scenario:** You have Java 11 installed in a custom location, and you use the [`ltex.java.path`](../settings.html#ltexjavapath) setting to point to this location.
+* **Scenario:** You have Java 11 installed and you are using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.

-  *Necessary actions:* You should update the Java installation of your custom location.
-Otherwise, LTeX+ continues to work, but it will download Java 21 to the extension folder after every update of LTeX+.
-Don't forget to update [`ltex.java.path`](../settings.html#ltexjavapath) if the name of the directory of your Java installation included the Java version.
+  *Necessary actions:* You should update your installation of Java, i.e., remove your old Java installation via the Windows Control Panel or your Linux package manager, and install Java 21+ via Windows installer, Linux package, etc.

 * **Scenario:** You don't have Java installed at all.

   *Necessary actions:* Nothing to do.
-LTeX+ should continue to work as it used to do, as LTeX+ already downloads Java 21 if it fails to find Java on your system.
-If you want, you can install Java 21+ system-wide on your system to prevent LTeX+ from redownloading Java after every update of LTeX+.
+LTeX+ should continue to work as it used to do, as LTeX+ already downloads LTeX+ LS including Java 21.

 If one of the necessary actions includes updating your installation of Java, LTeX+ recommends AdoptOpenJDK to do so (although there are many more Java distributions).
 Just go to <https://adoptopenjdk.net/> and click on the blue “Latest release” button, leaving the default settings (OpenJDK 21 (LTS) and HotSpot) as they are.